Huguitis/aoi.js-documentation/src/functions/Events/channelUsed.md

 ---
 title: $channelUsed
-description: $channelUsed will return the channel ID of where the callback was triggered.
+description: $channelUsed will return the channel ID of where the event was triggered.
 id: channelUsed
 ---

-`$channelUsed` will return the channel ID of where the callback was triggered.
+`$channelUsed` will return the channel ID of where the event was triggered.

 ## Usage